Every NBA Team's Biggest Flaw as Training Camps Open

 Failing a demonstrative leap from Quinn Cook, they might actually be worse off.
 Nick Young was bad last year, but he still canned 37.7 percent of his triples.

-The Warriors likely don't give a damn, as they're drowning in All-NBA talent.
+The Warriors won't give a damn.
+They're drowning in All-NBA talent.
 Head coach Steve Kerr can stagger the minutes of his superstar quartet to preserve floor balance.
 Even if he errs on the side of trial-and-error experiments with bench-heavy mobs, Golden State remains a virtual lock to finish with a top-two offense.

 Houston Rockets: Declining Defensive Versatility